nyanzebra/Computer-Architecture/project2/README.md

 type help for list of commands.

-Example Input While Running The Machines:
+Example Input While Running The Machine:
 -----------------------------------------

 dir /PATH_TO_.S_CODE/ (working directory, must end with '/')